-Throughout the year, we have many opportunities to put our faith into action, and have a little bit of fun, too.
-Whether it is baking cookies for prisoners or washing an outreach vehicle, cleaning and renovating apartments or playing board games with homeless shelter residents, we try to seek and serve Christ in every person.
+Throughout the year, we have many opportunities to put our faith into action and have a little bit of fun, too.
+Whether it is cooking dinner for residents of the Ronald McDonald House or packing bags of food at the Food Bank, we try to seek and serve Christ in every person.

 From caring for the sick, the friendless, and the needy, to supporting other ministries, we facilitate a minimum of ten direct contact service hours per semester (the base requirement for many local High Schools and Honor Societies).
 There are a number of ongoing projects in which the youth regularly participate.

 Ronald McDonald House provides a comfortable home away from home for families who must travel to fulfill their children’s healthcare needs.
 Families have the opportunity to connect with others who share similar experiences.
 The staff and volunteers offer a number of services that including private guest rooms, daily meals, transportation to and from hospitals, laundry facilities, and activities for parents and siblings.
 The Youth of Good Shepherd has partnered with the Ronald McDonald House in their “Share-A-Meal” program.
 Families at Ronald McDonald House spend most of their time making visits to the hospital and taking care of their critically ill or injured children.
 Volunteers can help bring peace of mind and joy through the Share-A-Meal program.
 Volunteers come to the Ronald McDonald House to cook and serve a meal for the families.
 Our youth meet and cook a meal several times a year for the residents of RMH.